Surgical Technology (SG)

 Graduates of the SG major will be eligible to transfer into the College's Applied Health Studies B.S.
 (BAH) or the Applied Management B.S.
 (BMA) degree major.
 In-program students can enter the BAH with permission of the Program Director and BAH Department Head before graduation.

 International health credentials/licensure, sciences courses, and most math courses will not be accepted to satisfy requirements of this major.
 Please see additional information for international students applying to Health Sciences majors.

-Program GoalsThe following goals operate within the parameters of the requirements of the National Board of Surgical Technology and Surgical Assisting, the Accreditation Review Council on Education in Surgical Technology, and the College core.
+Program GoalsThe following goals operate within the parameters of the requirements of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting, and the College core.
+The program's overarching goal is to prepare competent entry-level surgical technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 A graduate of this major should be able to: